RomanCLV/DUAV2023/README.md

 chmod 755 run.sh
 ```

-You can modify `run.sh` to change your GPIO (line 15) to suit your use.
+You can modify `run.sh` to change your GPIO (line 34) to suit your use.

 Launch the script with
 ```
-bash run.sh
+sudo bash run.sh
 ```
 or
 ```
-run.sh
+sudo run.sh
 ```